 CCA chooses to participate in the SF City Option program and makes payments on a covered employee's behalf each quarter.
-Once this deposit is made each quarter an email notification is sent to to the employee with instructions on how to access these funds.
+Once this deposit is made each quarter an email notification is sent to the employee with instructions on how to access these funds.

 With some exceptions, an employee is covered by the Health Care Security Ordinance if the Employee works for an Employer covered by the HCSO and: